 'A Language from the Garden' by John Newling

 Monday 16 January - Wednesday 31 May 2017: 10am - 4pm.
-This January Nymans will be the setting for a major new work of contemporary art by renowned artist John Newling.
+Nymans is the setting for a major new work of contemporary art by renowned artist John Newling.

 Newling, whose work includes commissions for Forestry Commission and Yorkshire Sculpture Park, will reflect on the fascinating stories behind the creation of this well-known Sussex garden.